-I quickly browsed through Box S1 Filing and when i was hoping to see a Cool Blue Box, turned out to be a diffused “Black Box”.
-I also prepared a quick and dirty Box Financial Model to further access the gravity of the situation and realized that Box Financials were full of horror stories.
-You may also want to download Box IPO Financial Model for further details.
+I quickly browsed through Box S1 Filing, and when I was hoping to see a Cool Blue Box, it turned out to be a diffused “Black Box.”
+I also prepared a quick and dirty Box Financial Model to assess the gravity of the situation further and realized that Box Financials were full of horror stories.

-Risk Factor also mentioned in the Prospectus of Box Inc scares me even further.
+The risk Factor also mentioned in the Prospectus of Box Inc scares me even further.

 We do not expect to be profitable for the foreseeable future

-If you are planning to invest in Box, then you may also want to read Box IPO – To Buy or Not to Buy?
+If you are planning to invest in Box, you may also want to read Box IPO – To Buy or Not to Buy?

-#1 – OMG – Box Revenue <<< Losses!
+#1 OMG – Box Revenue <<< Losses!

-- Box’s topline growth trend of more than 100% each year, which I believe is very impressive, however, the bottom line is in real mess.
+- Box’s top line growth trend of more than 100% each year, which I believe is very impressive.
+However, the bottom lineThe Bottom LineThe bottom line refers to the net earnings or profit a company generates from its business operations in a particular accounting period that appears at the end of the income statement.
+A company adopts strategies to reduce costs or raise income to improve its bottom line. is in a real mess.
 I initially thought it was a typo, but realized soon that Box revenues were significantly less than losses.